dannng/dannng.github.io/docs/disk-imaging-decision-factors-preview.markdown

 <b id="en19">19</b>.
 These downstream actions can also be associated with a workflow based on logical acquisition, although pre-processing may be easier in those cases.[↩](#a19)

 <b id="en20">20</b>.
-For a more nuanced discussion of the privacy issues and ethical concerns associated with disk imaging, see: Lassere, Monique and Jess M. Whyte.
-"Balancing Care and Authenticity in Digital Collections: A Radical Empathy Approach to Working with Disk Images," in "Radical Empathy in Archival
+For a more nuanced discussion of the privacy issues and ethical concerns associated with disk imaging, see: Lassere, Monique and Jess M. Whyte. ["Balancing Care and Authenticity in Digital Collections: A Radical Empathy Approach to Working with Disk Images,"](https://journals.litwinbooks.com/index.php/jclis/article/view/125) in "Radical Empathy in Archival Practice," eds.
-Practice," eds.
 Elvia Arroyo-Ramirez, Jasmine Jones, Shannon O'Neill, and Holly Smith.
-Special issue, Journal of Critical Library and Information Studies 3.
-Available at: [https://journals.litwinbooks.com/index.php/jclis/article/view/125](https://journals.litwinbooks.com/index.php/jclis/article/view/125).[↩](#a20)
+Special issue, Journal of Critical Library and Information Studies 3.[↩](#a20)

 <b id="en21">21</b>.
 The cultural heritage community has discussed the environmental impact of digital preservation.
 When considering long-term preservation of disk images, it is important to understand the impact of our decisions will largely derive from our retention decisions.[↩](#a21)